glide-im/glide-im/README_EN.md

 Glide is a high-availability, high-performance instant messaging service.

-Feel free to post your development in the issue.
+Feel free to post your opinion in the issues.

 ## Related Project